 This guide explains the safest and most practical ways to get macOS ISO files, with a strong focus on official sources, verified creation methods, and an easier alternative using iBoysoft DiskGeeker.

-We strongly recommend using official Apple installers and creating ISO files yourself or using a trusted tool that automates the process safely.
+To ensure a safe and reliable installation, always download macOS from official Apple sources or using a trusted tool that automates the process safely.

 - This method works if: